Working in the Bahamas

 Remote Work

 Those working remotely for a foreign employer do not require a work permit, but they must comply with immigration rules for length of stay.
-Visitors can remain for up to 90 days (or longer with extension).
+Visitors can remain for up to 90 days (or longer with an extension).
 For extended stays, consider applying for The Bahamas Extended Access Travel Stay (BEATS) Program, which allows remote workers and students to reside in the Bahamas for up to one year.